StyleCity: Large-Scale 3D Urban Scenes Stylization: Methodology

-Naive scene center view planning methods which are used to stylize single objects \cite{michel2022text2mesh, richardson2023texture, kim2019transport} are insufficient for large-scale surface coverage.
-Direct application results in blurry texture with broken structure after stylizaiton as shown in Fig. \ref{fig:method_view_plan_comp}.
+\textbf{Pivot-Based View Planning.} Naive scene center view planning methods applied to stylize single objects \cite{michel2022text2mesh, richardson2023texture, kim2019transport} are insufficient for large-scale surface coverage.
+Direct application results in blurry texture with broken structure after stylization as shown in Fig. \ref{fig:method_view_plan_comp}.
 We developed a pivot-based view planning method that overcome their limitations.
 We uniformly sample $P$ camera positions on the upper and side faces of the mesh bounding box with a proper offset.
 The mesh is then subdivided into $r$ sub-regions, and the centroids of these regions are used as camera viewing points.
 Finally, we obtain $P\times r$ pivot views, locating at $P$ pivot positions and looking at $r$ centroids.
 Fig. \ref{fig:method_view_plan} shows a pivot view planning example.
 Pivot views cover the majority of visible surfaces with associated semantics, serving as initialization for the novel views (Fig. \ref{fig:method_view_plan} green camera) augmenting training, referred to Sec.~\ref{sec:method_multi_scale} Multi-Scale Progressive Optimization.